2023 Rolling Fork tornado: Silver City, weakening, and dissipation

-The tornado then weakened some but continued causing significant damage as it moved into Silver City, where multiple apartment buildings on the western side of the town suffered heavy roof damage, including some that had portions of their roofs removed and one that had its walls partially collapsed; one person was killed at this location.
-Many homes throughout the town had extensive roof damage; some lost their roofs completely, and a few sustained collapse of one or more exterior walls.
-Four manufactured homes were destroyed in the center of town, a church along US 49W sustained roof damage, a large number of old hardwood trees were snapped or uprooted, and power lines were downed.
-One person was killed when a mobile home was thrown into their home and a child was killed in a mobile home that was destroyed.
-Damage in Silver City was rated EF2 in intensity.
-The tornado then weakened further and moved northeastward into rural forested areas, downing trees and causing roof and window damage to a few homes near and along MS 12 to the east of Belzoni, with damage in this area being rated EF0 to EF1.
-It then moved into Holmes County, where more trees were snapped and uprooted at EF1 strength as the tornado approached and crossed US 49E north of Tchula.
+The tornado then weakened somewhat but continued causing major EF2 damage as it moved into Silver City at 8:37 pm CDT, where multiple apartment buildings on the western side of the town suffered heavy roof damage, including some that had portions of their roofs removed and one that had its walls partially collapsed; one person was killed at this location.
+Many homes throughout the town had extensive roof damage; some lost their roofs completely, and a few sustained the collapse of one or more exterior walls.
+Four manufactured homes were destroyed in the center of town as the tornado crossed US 49W, a church sustained roof damage, a large number of old hardwood trees were snapped or uprooted, and power lines were downed.
+One person was killed when a mobile home was thrown into their home, and a child was killed in a mobile home that was destroyed.
+Shortly after leaving the town, the newer tornado warning was also upgraded to a tornado emergency.

+The tornado then weakened further and moved northeastward into rural forested areas, downing trees and causing roof and window damage to a few homes near and along MS 12 to the east of Belzoni at 8:49 pm CDT.
+Damage in this area was rated EF0 to EF1.
+It then moved into Holmes County at 8:52 pm CDT, where more trees were snapped and uprooted at EF1 strength as the tornado approached and crossed US 49E in the extent town of Oswego north of Tchula at 9 pm CDT, at which point the original tornado emergency expired, while the newer warning was downgraded to PDS tornado warning at 9:01 pm CDT.
 The tornado produced a final small area of significant damage, snapping or uprooting large tree trunks at EF2 intensity in the Morgan Brake National Wildlife Refuge.
 Beyond this point, the tornado weakened again and produced additional EF0 to EF1 damage as it overturned pivot irrigation systems, damaged trees, and flipped or destroyed grain bins.
 It dissipated after crossing Randle Road at 9:08 pm CDT.

-In total, the tornado traveled 59.4 mi, killing 26 people and injuring 165 others.
+In total, the tornado traveled 59.4 mi in 71 minutes and reached a peak width of 1320 yd.
+It destroyed or caused major damage to over 300 buildings and 182 acres of forest, killed 17 people, and injured 165 others.
 The tornado moved with an average forward speed of 50 mph.
+The supercell would go on to produce two additional long-tracked, deadly EF3 tornadoes as it continued northeastward through Mississippi.